YonghengZou/Optimization-for-Machine-Learning/README.md

 a004.
 Taylor approximation 2nd order for 2 dimension\
 a005.
 Logistic regression classification optimized by Newton method demo\
 a006.
 Logistic regression classification optimized by Gradient descent\
 a007.
-Logistic regression binary classification based on Newton
+Logistic regression binary classification based on Newton method\
+a008.
+Logistic regression multi classification based on Newton method

 All the optimization methods are implemented by MATLAB.